 - If a woman is at high risk secondary to a strong family history or very early onset of breast or ovarian cancer, genetic counseling should be offered.
-See NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian. - Healthy lifestyle - ▶ Consider breast cancer risks associated with combined estrogen/progesterone therapy ≥3-5 year's duration of use. - Limit alcohol consumption to less than 1 drink per day (serving equals: 1 ounce of liquor, 6 ounces of wine, or 8 ounces of beer). - ▶ Exercise1 - ▶ Weight control - ▶ Breastfeeding - Risk-reduction agents See the Discussion section. - ▶ Discussion of relative and absolute risk reduction with tamoxifen, raloxifene, or aromatase inhibitors.2 - ▶ Contraindications to tamoxifen or raloxifene: history of deep vein thrombosis, pulmonary embolus, thrombotic stroke, transient ischemic attack, or known inherited clotting trait. - ▶ Contraindications to tamoxifen, raloxifene, and aromatase inhibitors2: current pregnancy or pregnancy potential without effective nonhormonal method of contraception. - ▶ Common and serious adverse effects of tamoxifen, raloxifene, or aromatase inhibitors2 with emphasis on age-dependent risks. - Risk-reduction surgery - ▶ Discussion of risk-reduction mastectomy in high-risk women.
-Risk-reduction mastectomy should generally be considered only in women with BRCA1/2, or other strongly predisposing gene mutation, compelling family history, or possibly women with LCIS or prior thoracic RT <30 y of age.
-Evaluation should include consultation with surgery and reconstructive surgery.
-Psychological consultation may also be considered. - Discussion regarding the risk for breast or ovarian cancer and the option of risk-reduction bilateral salpingo-oophorectomy in women with BRCA1/2 mutations. - ▶ Consider nipple-sparing mastectomy for risk reduction.
-Nipple-sparing mastectomy is a total mastectomy with preservation of the nipple/areola and breast skin.
-Efforts should be made to minimize the amount of residual breast tissue. - Option of participation in clinical research for screening, risk assessment, or other risk-reduction intervention.
+See NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian. - · Healthy lifestyle - ▶ Consider breast cancer risks associated with combined estrogen/progesterone therapy ≥3-5 year's duration of use. - > Alcoholic drinks increase the risk for breast cancer; limit alcohol consumption. - ▶ Exercise1 - ♦ For premenopausal women, be vigorously physically active. - ♦ For postmenopausal women, be at least moderately physically active.
+Be active daily, taking part each week in at least 150 minutes of moderate-intensity, aerobic physical activity or at least 75 minutes of vigorous, aerobic physical activity (or a combination). - ▶ Weight control - ♦ For postmenopausal women, be a healthy weight and avoid weight gain. - ▶ Breastfeeding - Risk-reducing agents See the Discussion section. - ▶ Discussion of relative and absolute risk reduction with tamoxifen, raloxifene, or aromatase inhibitors.2 - ▶ Contraindications to tamoxifen or raloxifene: history of deep vein thrombosis, pulmonary embolus, thrombotic stroke, transient ischemic attack, or known inherited clotting trait. - ▶ Contraindications to tamoxifen, raloxifene, and aromatase inhibitors2: current pregnancy or pregnancy potential without effective nonhormonal method of contraception. - ▶ Common and serious adverse effects of tamoxifen, raloxifene, or aromatase inhibitors2 with emphasis on age-dependent risks. - Risk-reducing surgery - Risk-reducing mastectomy should generally be considered only in women with a genetic mutation conferring a high risk for breast cancer (See NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast and Ovarian, Tables on GENE-2, GENE-3, and GENE-4), compelling family history, or possibly with prior thoracic RT at <30 years of age.
+While this approach has been previously considered for LCIS, the currently preferred approach is risk-reducing therapy.
+The value of risk-reducing mastectomy in women with deleterious mutations in other genes associated with a two-fold or greater risk for breast cancer (based on large epidemiologic studies) in the absence of a compelling family history of breast cancer is unknown. - Option of participation in clinical research for screening, risk assessment, or other risk-reducing intervention.